ThomasGesseyJones/archer2-MPI-2024-04-03/my_notes.md

 don't accidentally communicate with each other.
 Could do this with tags but that is error-prone.
 Can use MPI_Comm_split to split based on some condition, e.g., rank % 2.
 This can be useful for splitting into even and odd ranks.

+### Exercise 3: Broadcast and Scatter

+See linked exercises in README.md for details and `exercises/My_Solutions/Broadcast_and_Scatter` for my solution.

+### Exercise 4: Ping Pong

+See linked exercises in README.md for details and `exercises/My_Solutions/Ping_Pong` for my solution.